pharmaverse/ggsurvfit/.github/CONTRIBUTING.md

 *  For user-facing changes, add a bullet to the top of `NEWS.md` (i.e. just below the first header).
 Follow the style described in <https://style.tidyverse.org/news.html>.

+*  Pull request should include unit testing of the new feature or bug fix.
+    * Unit tests will typically include testing using the testthat package, and testing of images (i.e. ggplots) using the vdiffr package.
+    * To test the structure of a ggplot object, you have want to first build the plot using `ggplot2::ggplot_build()`.
+Then you can programitcally test the contents of the plot.

+*   Errors, warnings, and messages are created with `cli::cli_abort()`, `cli::cli_warn()`, `cli::cli_inform()`.
+We use the convention to first print the error message, then a helpful message when it applies.
+For example,

+      ```r
+      cli::cli_abort(c("!" = "There was an error.",
+                       "i" = "a helpful message to resolve error"))
+      ```
 ### Code style

 *   New code should follow the tidyverse [style guide](https://style.tidyverse.org).